KJPHOENIX/Cryptography-using-tkinter/README.md

-# Cryptography_using_tkinter
+# Cryptography_using_tkinter:
-   using python tkinter
+   . using python tkinter
-   encryotion and decryption
+   . encryotion and decryption